Endodontics – Root Canal Treatment

 An infected tooth will not always cause pain initially so you may be unaware of a problem.
 As the infection develops, so does the severity of the pain.

-Some Symptoms to Indicate you May Need Root Canal Treatment:
+Signs you May Need Root Canal Treatment

 - A tooth with severe sensitivity when you bite down or push it with your tongue